hot-dogs/whots16-data-report/docs/source/6_section.md

 {numref}`w1_16_contTS.png` through {numref}`w1_16_cont_S.png` show contours of
 the WHOTS-16 MicroCAT data in context with data from the previous 15 deployments.
-The seasonal cycle is evident in the temperature record, with record temperatures (higher than 26 °C) in the summer of 2004, and again in 2014, 2015, 2017, 2019, and 2020.
+The seasonal cycle is evident in the temperature record, with record temperatures (higher than 26°C) in the summer of 2004, and again in 2014, 2015, 2017, 2019, and 2020.
 Salinities in the subsurface salinity maximum were relatively low during the first 6 years of the record, only to increase drastically after 2008 through 2015, with some lower salinity episodes in